syncfusion-content/maui-docs/MAUI/ListView/swiping.md

  * `DataItem`: Defines the underlying data associated with the swiped item as its arguments.
  * `Direction`: Defines the swipe direction of the swiped item.
  * `OffSet`: Defines the current swipe offset of the item being swiped.
- * `Handled`: Defines that if it is `true`, current swipe offset value remains same for the swiped item until the `SwipeEnded` event is raised.
+ * `Handled`: Defines that if it is `true`,the current swipe offset value remains the same for the swiped item until the `SwipeEnded` event is raised.

 The `Swiping` event used for the following use cases:

-* To maintain the current offset value for the swiped item till the `SwipeEnded` event gets called.
+* To maintain the current offset value for the swiped item until the `SwipeEnded` event gets called.
-* To hold the swipe view being swiping by setting the `Handled` property to `true` if swipe offset meet certain position.
+* Hold the swipe view being swiping by setting the `Handled` property to `true` if the swipe offset meets a certain position.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml.cs" %}